Knotx/knotx/README.md

 }
 ```
 If you need to take files from a local machine, this is the kind of repository you want to use.
 It's perfect for mocking data.
-Second parameter to define is `catalogue` - it determines where to take the resources from.
-If left empty, they will be taken from the classpath.
+The second parameter to define is `catalogue` - it determines where to take the resources from.
+If it's left empty, they will be taken from the classpath.
 It may be treated like a prefix to the requested resources.

 - **Remote repositories**
 This kind of repository connects with an external server to fetch templates.
 To specify where the remote instance is, please configure the `domain` and `port` parameters.